Logius-standaarden/fsc-test-suite/manager.md

 # Manager-RevokeContract-3

-Scenario: Place revoke signature with an incorrect Contract Hash Given a Contract without a reject signature of the Peer exists When the Peer submits a revoke signature that does not include the same Contract hash Then signature should be rejected
+Scenario: Place revoke signature which is not a valid JWS Given a Contract without an revoke signature of the Peer exists When the Peer submits an revoke signature that is not a valid JWS Then signature should be rejected

 # Manager-RevokeContract-4

-Scenario:  Place reject signature on a Contract with a signature type that is not revoke Given a Contract without a reject signature of the Peer exists When the Peers submits a signature with a signature that is not of the type revoke Then the signature should be rejected
+Scenario: Place an revoke signature of which the content hash does not match the contract content you are revokeing Given a Contract without an revoke signature of the Peer exists When the Peers submits a signature which contains a content hash that does not match the contract content you are revokeing Then the signature should be rejected

 # Manager-RevokeContract-5

-Scenario: Place revoke signature on a non-existing Contract When the Peer submits a revoke signature for a Contract that does not exist Then the signature should be rejected
+Scenario: Place revoke signature on a Contract with a signature type that is not revoke Given a Contract without an revoke signature of the Peer exists When the Peers submits a signature with a signature that is not of the type revoke Then the signature should be rejected

+# Manager-RevokeContract-6

+Scenario: The hash in the request URL does not match with the contract hash of the contract in the request body
+When the Peer submits an accept signature using a hash in the request URL that does not match the contract in the request body
+Then the signature should be rejected

 # Manager-Contracts-1